-- 1. In accordance with Title IX for pregnancy or child birth. - 2.
+- 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons) - 2.
 If a student is called into active duty for the military. - 3.
 On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency. - 4.
 For personal reasons.